pvpscript/pastemngr/README.md

 # pastemngr
 A powerful pastebin manager for the command line

+TODO:
-TODO: Better argparse; better argument handler;
+Better argparse; better argument handler; Test database reading outputs.
+Fix fetch-dev-key for login error; Add prints to this readme.

 # Introduction
 Paste manager (pastemngr) is a command line tool for pastebin.com.
 By consuming